 Why does this matter?
 It promises to make A/B testing SO MUCH EASIER, by giving you the ability yo solicit feedback from customers.
 By asking someone why they clicked your ad, you can get an idea as to what’s working (and what isn’t) straight from the horse’s mouth.

-This was the feature that elicited the most favorable response from members of our Managed Services team.
+This was the feature that elicited the most favorable response from members of our marketing services team.
 Nic D’Amato, a Senior Paid Search Strategist, said “It’ll help with remarketing, with ad copy testing: it’s got a bunch of applications and I’m excited to try this out.”

 Mobile matters.
 (Duh.)